teegre/bigtime/README.md

 # TIMER <a name="timer"></a>

 ## From the command line
-To set a 3 minutes and 30 seconds timer:
+To set a 3 minutes timer:
-`bigtime --timer "0:03:30"`
+`bigtime --timer "0:03"`

 ## From within the application